sionpixley/PolyNode/README.md

 `polyn install <version>`

+You can also use the `lts` keyword to download the latest LTS release without providing a specific version.

+`polyn install lts`

+The `latest` keyword will download the latest release of Node.js, regardless if it's an LTS version or not.

+`polyn install latest`

 ### Downloading a new version of Node.js

 `polyn add <version>`

+`polyn add lts`

+`polyn add latest`

 ### Switching to a different downloaded version of Node.js